-Component PI Scoring issues SG60 SG80 SG100 Outcome OutcomeStock Rebuilding1.1.2Where the stock management (a) Rebuilding timeframes A rebuilding timeframe is specified for the SMU that is the shorter of 20 years or 2 times its generation time.
+Component PI Scoring issues SG60 SG80 SG100 Outcome Stock Rebuilding 1.1.2 Where the stock management unit (SMU) is reduced, there is evidence of stock rebuilding within a (a) Rebuilding timeframes A rebuilding timeframe is specified for the SMU that is the shorter of 20 years or 2 times its generation time.
 For cases where 2 generations is less than 5 years, the rebuilding timeframe is up to 5 years.
 The shortest practicable rebuilding timeframe is specified which does not exceed one generation time for the SMU. (b) Rebuilding evaluation Monitoring is in place to determine whether the fishery - based rebuilding strategies are effective in rebuilding the SMU within the specified timeframe.
 There is evidence that the fishery- based rebuilding strategies are being implemented effectively, or it is likely based on simulation modelling, exploitation rates or previous performance that they will be able to rebuild the SMU within the specified timeframe.
-There is strong evidence that the rebuilding strategies are being implemented effectively, or it is highly likely based on simulation modelling, exploitation rates or previous performance that they will be able to rebuild the SMU within the specified timeframe . (c) Use of enhancement in stock rebuilding !!
+There is strong evidence that the rebuilding strategies are being implemented effectively, or it is highly likely based on simulation modelling, exploitation rates or previous performance that they will be able to rebuild the SMU within the specified timeframe. (c) Use of enhancement in stock rebuilding !!
 Enhancement activities are not routinely used as a stock rebuilding strategy but may be temporarily in place as a conservation measure to preserve or Enhancement activities are very seldom used as a stock rebuilding strategy.
 Enhancement activities are not used as a stock rebuilding strategy.